rm511130/PCF4CAS/README.md

 kubectl get pods -n namespace1
 ```

-**Let's reca:** Using your UserID, you were able to deploy 2 pods running NGINX to the a namespace unique to your UserID in a small Kubernetes cluster named `pks_managers_cluster`.
-You were also able to deploy, access and delete an Ubuntu 18.04 Docker image, and a Factorial Docker image.
+**Let's recap:** Using your UserID, you were able to deploy 2 pods running NGINX to the a namespace unique to your UserID.
+You were targeting a small Kubernetes cluster named `pks_managers_cluster`.
+You were also able to deploy, access and delete a Ubuntu 18.04 Docker image, and a Factorial Docker image.
+We skipped the need to use Load Balancers because our Workshop Ubuntu VMs were created in the 10.0.0.0/8 subnet to bypass the firewall concerns.

 Congratulations, you have completed Lab-7.